input-output-hk/implementation-decisions/text/0000-address.md

 [guide-level-explanation]: #guide-level-explanation

 An `Address` is a mean to associate a token to a cryptographic key pair.
-In order for Bod to send a token to Alice, Alice needs to generate a key pair, a `PublicKey` and a `PrivateKey`.
+In order for Bob to send a token to Alice, Alice needs to generate a key pair, a `PublicKey` and a `PrivateKey`.
 Alice generates an `Address` from this `PublicKey` and sends the `Address` to Bob and Bob adds on the Ledger that he has sent a token to the public key.